Having a baby. That’s it, that’s the sentence… err phrase.

 If clicking through links isn’t your jam, then that makes two of us.
 That’s why we made Father’s Ed, so you wouldn’t have to bookmark a million pages to get all-encompassing information on baby care.
 It’s an in-depth course on how to take care of your baby backed with research from the pros, tested by real dads (and moms), and filled with helpful resources.

-2. Get through the first trimester.
+2. Get through the first trimester, read up on pregnancy.

 This is a very delicate time in the pregnancy.
 It’s best to hold off on posting on social media about the news for now, and instead focus on setting up your first appointments with an OB GYN clinic or reviewing the health and safety guidelines for pregnancy (Mayo Clinic).
+If you’d like to go deep on pregnancy, we published this week by week guide for dads.

 This is a great time to start gathering information and doing preliminary research on a few things.
 No need to go crazy just yet, but creating a basic plan is fairly low-stress and will help you in the long run.